Patchier/i-can-hear-vegas-knocking/README.md

 New Blood - A modified version of the excellent BLEED mod, made by SweetSixShooter.
 Don't expect fights to feel the same as in vanilla!

 Stewie Tweaks - My own custom take on Stewie Tweaks, forked from the default for Viva New Vegas.
 However, the original INI is included if you wish to use it instead!
+I have made several important changes, such as allowing NPCs to Sneak Crit, allowing armor that is worn to be weightless, allowing NPCs to collect casings, overhauled pickpocketing, and a ton more.
+I suggest checking out "Tweaks" under "Settings" to see what I've done.

 Hardcore Charisma - No longer a dump stat if you care at all about what factions think of you.
 Take a look [here](https://www.nexusmods.com/newvegas/mods/78448) for details.